stephenhouser/node-red-contrib-flexradio/packages/node-red-contrib-flexradio/README.md

 The other node for getting data out of your radio is `flexradio-meter`.
 This node will generate a *lot* more data into your flows and can easily generate *too much* data if not used carefully.
 This node allows the *real-time meter data* from the radio to be injected into the flow.
 These are data like the SWR while transmitting, the actual forward power, and the system temperature.
 You can put a `flexradio-meter` node into your flow and configure it much like the `flexradio-messages` node; with a radio and a topic.

 The `flexradio-meter` node will not get any data until you tell your radio to start sending those meter data to it.
 Start with a `meter list` request to get the list of meters available.
-Make a note of the meter number that you want.
-Then you can tell the radio to start sending them to your flow with a `sub meter` request.
+Make a note of the meter number that you want or the topic that it gets reported with.
+You request the radio to start sending them to your flow with a `sub meter <topic>|<number>` request, where `<number>` is the meter number or `<topic>` is the MQTT-like topic that matches the meter topic.
 You can also use `sub meter all` to send all the meter data if you like.
 Then you can use the *topic* of the `flexradio-meter` node to filter what you want.

 ## Issues